codahale/belvedere/README.md

 This will create a Deployment Manager deployment with some more goodies:

-* an instance template for creating instances running the app inside Docker on Google Container-Optimized OS
+* an instance template for creating instances running the application inside Docker on Google Container-Optimized OS
 * an instance group manager for manging those instances
-* an autoscaler for scaling the number of app instances up or down based on load balancer utilization
+* an autoscaler for scaling the number of application instances up or down based on load balancer utilization

 Once this is done, the release has been created but is not in service.